15 Best Campgrounds in Montana

 Address: 2395 Bull Lake Road, Troy, Montana

-Montana's largest state park, Makoshika State Park is located on the far eastern part of the state near the North Dakota border.
-Unlike natural areas in the western half of the state, Makoshika encompasses a badlands landscape with stark formations and dinosaur fossil remains.
+Makoshika State Park is Montana's largest state park and is located on the far eastern part of the state near the North Dakota border.
+Unlike the mountainous natural areas in Western Montana, Makoshika encompasses a badlands landscape with stark formations and dinosaur fossil remains.

 Camping at Makoshika State Park includes 24 different sites ranging from standard to rustic, and all are spread out for maximum privacy.
+Cabins and tepees are also available.
 Alongside easy access to hiking trails and badland formations, each campsite is located near pit toilets.

 Address: 1301 Snyder Street, Glendive, Montana

 Missouri Headwaters State Park is formed at the confluence of the Jefferson, Madison, and Gallatin Rivers.
 And this National Historic Landmark and state park offers the chance to camp where the Corp of Discoveries spent the night on their travels in 1805.
 The park is easily accessible from Interstate 90 and the city of Three Forks in Southwest Montana, 30 minutes west of Bozeman.

 Missouri Headwaters State Park features 17 reservable campsites near hiking trails and numerous water activities, including fishing and swimming.
 Campers also have access to potable water and pit toilets.
 The sites accommodate both tents and RVs, with no electrical hookups available.

 Address: 1585 Trident Road, Three Forks, Montana

 13. Afterbay Campground, Bighorn Canyon National Recreation Area